 When Can a Landlord Increase Rent in New Hampshire?

-A New Hampshire landlord may not increase rent during the term of the lease.
-A landlord may increase rent on an “at-will” tenant so long as the appropriate notice is provided.
+A New Hampshire landlord may not increase rent during the term of the lease, unless the lease specifically allows the landlord to do so.
+A landlord may increase rent on an “at-will” tenant if an appropriate notice is provided.

 It is illegal for a New Hampshire landlord to increase rent in retaliation for a tenant filing a complaint to the appropriate agency regarding the health and safety of the property.
-If a landlord increases rent within six months of a legitimate complaint, he/she will be considered to be acting in retaliation (NHRS 540-13-b).
+If a landlord increases rent within six months of a legitimate complaint, he/she will be acting in retaliation.
+(NHRS 540-13-b)

-It is also illegal for a New Hampshire landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal for a New Hampshire landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 New Hampshire has no limit to how much a landlord may increase rent.

-The state of New Hampshire has no legislation regarding late fees.
+The state of New Hampshire has no laws regarding late fees.

-The state provides no guidance on how much a landlord may charge tenants for bounced checks.
+The state provides no specific guidance on how much a landlord may charge tenants for bounced checks.

-New Hampshire has no legislation regarding rent control.
-A 1981 ruling made by the NH Supreme Court determined that local municipality’s powers are limited to those allowed by the state.
-It was determined that towns have no authority to enact rent control measures (New Hampshire Supreme Court 1981).
+New Hampshire has no laws regarding rent control.
+A 1981 ruling made by the New Hampshire Supreme Court determined that local municipalities powers are limited to those allowed by the state.
+It was determined that towns have no authority to enact rent control measures.
+(New Hampshire Supreme Court 1981)